-Upmarket jewellery retailer Pandora – which specialises in those charm bracelets so many women seem to crave – has partnered with Google and Jaywing’s search agency Epiphany to track the impact of search activity on instore footfall.
+Upmarket jewellery retailer Pandora – which specialises in those charm bracelets so many seem to crave – has partnered with Google and Jaywing’s search agency Epiphany to track the impact of search activity on instore footfall.

 Claimed to be a UK first, the project covers 90% of the company’s 210 UK stores and is designed to enable the company to better understand the customer journey.

 The company is still predominantly a store-based business but four years after launcing its online business, web sales already account for over 10% of overall sales.

 Epiphany has already been able to demonstrate that online search does have a positive impact on in-store visits.
 From the initial tracking so far, the agency has found that mobile in particular is a key driver.